0xG1iTch/Libft_Custom_C_library/README.md

 ## 📚 Project Overview

-The oal of **LIB_FT** is to create a custom C library by re-implementing standard C functions and adding utility functions.
+**LIB_FT** is a custom C library re-implementing standard C functions and adding utility functions.
 This project serves as an introduction to low-level programming, focusing on memory management, function implementation, and adherence to the C standard.

 ---